virginiaequitycenter/eastern_shore/README.md

     <img src="images/git-test.png" width="400">

 4. Set Config Values.
-Your user name and email will be the same as what you used to set up your github account.
+Your user name and email will be the same as what you used to set up your Github account.

     Type and enter:
     ```